 One of our more popular venues, it is most used for events such as weddings, receptions and events that desire or require a gazebo.
 It provides some shelter from the weather and is located near Officer's Row on the Parade Ground.

-Alter reading the information below, please visit our Permit Application Process page, or call the Visitor Center at (360) 816-6241 for a permit application.
+Alter reading the information below, please visit our Permit Application Process to download a permit application, or call (360) 816-6241.

 Venue Specific Information

 Historic Parade Ground, Fort Vancouver National Historic Site, Just west of 1501 Evergreen Blvd, Vancouver WA 98661

 Due to available parking and other concerns, the Bandstand can facilitate activities drawing up to 200 attendees.
 Activities seeking to attract more than 200 attendees will need to be reviewed in greater detail by the park's management team and will incur additional cost associated with this review.

 The area is not wheelchair accessible.
 The nearest accessible public restrooms are located at the Visitor Center.

 Approximately 3-5 picnic tables are usually located in the area.
 Electricity may be available.
 As part of a large open area, the Bandstand is available on an as-is basis; no additional equipment is provided.